Rebuilding a credit score that has been damaged by missed payments or other financial mishaps can seem like an uphill battle.

-- Ensure that the card reports activity to all credit bureaus.
 You don’t know which credit reports will be used by future lenders.
 Therefore, you want to make sure that your secured credit card will send your account activity to all of the credit bureaus.

-- Use your card, but keep balances low.
 You would like to show activity on the card, but not show high spending.
 Generally, using a lower percentage of your total credit limit is good for your credit scores.

-- Keep your account open as long as possible.
 Ideally, you can graduate your secured credit card to an unsecured credit card.
 This way, the account age continues to grow, which will boost your credit score.

 If you can use one of these secured credit cards responsibly, you can expect to rebuild your credit within the span of a few years.